North America Public Cord Blood Banks

 The Puget Sound Blood Center (PSBC) collects cord blood donations directly in Washington state, and also receives donations from collection programs in Oregon and Hawaii.

-The San Diego Cord Blood Bank has received funding enabling them to begin collections again.
+The San Diego Cord Blood Bank has received funding from the California Umbilical Cord Blood Collection Program (UCBCP) that enables them to resume collecting donations.

 This mail-in donation program does require advance registration, but it can take place after 35 weeks and almost up to the time of birth, so long as the application is processed in time.
 The donated cord blood is used in animals for disease research.
 Parents can earmark their cord blood to be used towards a particular Saneron CCEL research program that they wish to support.